moq-wg/moq-transport/draft-lcurley-warp.md

      object 2        object 4     object 6
 ~~~

-## Delivery Order {#appendix.delivery-order}
+## Send Order {#appendix.send-order}
-The delivery order ({{delivery-order}} depends on the desired user experience during congestion:
+The send order ({{send-order}} depends on the desired user experience during congestion:

-* if media should be skipped: delivery order = PTS
+* if media should be skipped: send order = PTS
-* if media should not be skipped: delivery order = -PTS
+* if media should not be skipped: send order = -PTS
-* if video should be skipped before audio: audio delivery order < video delivery order
+* if video should be skipped before audio: audio send order < video send order

-The delivery order may be changed if the content changes.
+The send order may be changed if the content changes.
 For example, switching from a live stream (skippable) to an advertisement (unskippable).

 # Contributors